 Getting started with Azure Kubernetes Services - Step by Step - 1

-Kubernetes.io defines Kubernetes as an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes.io defines Kubernetes as an open-source system for automating deployment, scaling, and management of containerised applications.
 Rather than defining and explaining the basics of K8s, this post intends to quickly get you up to speed with AKS.
 By the end of this post, you will have a high level understanding of some of the most important Kubernetes components.
 Let's get started.

 Install Azure CLI